b3-exmo/b3-exmo.github.io/docs/Tithing/Tithing.md

 ## [[My own experience#Connecting the dots|As I See It]]
 In college, during the same semester that I was taking accounting classes, I encountered a MormonLeaks whistleblower report that the LDS church had an outrageous sum of money, not being disbursed.
 Trying to apply what I’ve learned from accounting, I resolved that the church surely has balance sheets and reports.
 They _could_ set the record straight about how much money they have, and where it’s going.

-In General Conference, I’d listen to their [[Audits#Internal Audit Reports|financial audit report]].
+In General Conference, I’d listen to their [[Tithing-Audits#Internal Audit Reports|financial audit report]].
 I was not impressed.
 “We have examined ourselves, and found us to be following our own rules.”
 What rules?
 Why not have an external audit?
 Can we get more detail than a pass/fail?

 If they do have accounts and reports, they are not publicly available.
 It sounds like a deliberate choice to conceal that information.
 I’m asked to send money to an organization with absolutely no accountability for how it’s used.
 I decided to not pay a dime more until I see some satisfying data on how the money gets used.
 That is tangible, quantitative information that can be reported, no faith needed.
 The number is there, but it is hidden from me.